 The second edition of the “Fearsome Four” Middletown par threes, number eight plays slightly uphill into a green that slopes hard from back to front and is guarded by two large bunkers that pinch in on both sides.
 Tall trees intimidate tee shots on the right side and any shot that missed anywhere but short makes for a very difficult up and down.
 Par is a very cherished score here.

 Hole #9 (310-Back, 302-Middle, 274-Forward, Par 4)

 Go ahead-try and drive the green.
 Number nine presents the player with the opportunity to pick up a birdie.
 This dogleg right is guarded by many trees on the right side, several bunkers and out of bounds on the left.
 The right side of the green is guarded by a long, deep bunker that catches tee shots that possibly sneak through or over the trees.
 Some players will use a fairway wood or hybrid to the corner ofthe dogleg and then then attack the pin with a wedge.
 Certain areas of this green have a good deal of undulaton and judging the pin placement from the fairway can be difficult.

 Hole #10 ( 224-Back, 184-Middle, 168-Forward, Par 3)

 If there is a tougher par 3 in Bucks County, I’d be surprised.
 Pars are a rarity here.
 The tee shot must thread it’s way through trees on both sides and over a creek.
-The green is guarded by bunkers on both sides and trees on the left.
+The green is guarded by bunkers on both sides and an up and down from either one is no bargain.
 The putting surface sits on a plateau and is two-tiered with possibly the most severe undulation on the course.
 Birdies are few and far between with bogeys and double bogeys occuring frequently.